Lezalith/RenPy-Discord-Presence/README.md

 # List of Methods
 Methods used to interact with the presence are bound to a defined `RenPyDiscord` instance stored in the `discord` variable.
-Three core methods are described below.
+Here are the core three:

 `discord.set` takes the `keep_time` argument which is `True` by default, to determine whether the Elapsed Time shown should be reset to 0:0 with this change.
 As for the arguments that follow, they should correspond to presence elements - all are listed below.